kartikvasnani07/sentinel/README.md

 - `@/path/to/project fix auth bug in login flow`
 - `@/new_project create a FastAPI project with auth and sqlite`

+### Does `@/project` switch to a coding model?

+Yes.

+When the action resolves to `project_code`, code generation paths use the coding-model method (`generate_code`) instead of general chat generation.

+Actual routing:
+- Cloud coding primary: `GROQ_CODE_MODEL`
+- Cloud coding secondary: `OPENROUTER_CODE_MODEL`
+- Local coding fallback: `OLLAMA_CODE_MODEL`

+If no coding model env vars are set, each provider falls back to its general model value.

 ## Linux Command Coverage